xzel23/utility/README.md

 ## Changes

+### 14.0.1

+- add missing @Nullable in RichText.equalizer()
+- update log4j to 2.24.2
+- use log4j-bom
+- improve logging in setTempFilePermissionsNonPosix();
+- update cabe to final release

 ### 14

 **NOTE:** starting with this release, for development builds of this library (i.e., builds that are neither